How to Create an Article Using the HubTool

-If you want to publish your Hub but are not ready to publish a particular Text Capsule within it, check the “Don’t display this capsule” box.
-You will be able to see this Text Capsule in your draft of a Hub, but it will not appear in your published Hub.
+If you want to publish your article but are not ready to publish a particular Text Capsule within it, check the “Don’t display this capsule” box.
+You will be able to see this Text Capsule in your draft of an article, but it will not appear in your published article.
 When you are ready for this capsule to appear, simply un-check the box.
-This option is helpful if you want to wait for a certain amount of time before making certain parts of your Hub public.
+This option is helpful if you want to wait for a certain amount of time before making certain parts of your article public.

 How To Use the Photo Capsule

-The Photo Capsule allows you to upload photos or images to your Hub, either from your computer or from a Web address.
+The Photo Capsule allows you to upload photos or images to your article, either from your computer or from a Web address.